nervosnetwork/docs/docs/references/neuron-wallet-guide.md

 1. Quit and restart app several times.

-Note: Neuron requires [VC++ redistributable](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads) on Windows to work properly.
+Note: The Neuron bundled CKB node requires [VC++ redistributable](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads) on Windows to work properly.

 2. If step1 can't resolve, please [run a CKB mainnet node](/getting-started/run-node) and make sure the version is v0.31.0 or later instead of running the Neuron bundled node.